 Extending the scope of audit

-David Herbinet and Christian Orth, (Vice-Chairs of Accountancy Europe Audit and Assurance Policy Group) presented how the scope of audit could be extended based on their countries’ experiences.
+David Herbinet (Vice-Chair of Accountancy Europe Audit and Assurance Policy Group) presented how the scope of audit could be extended based on their countries’ experiences.
 Members also shared their views on how the scope of audit could be extended, and on using data analytics & digitalisation to enable and drive audit quality.

 Evolving needs of SME & how the accountancy profession can help